snaardvark/PHP-Assignment-1/README.md

   - max-multiplicand
   - min-multiplier
   - max-multiplier
+  - All these number can come from the set of Whole numbers (numbers {0, 1, 2, 3, ...}).

 It should check than the min is in fact less than or equal to the max multiplicand and multiplier respectively.
 If it is not, it should print the message "Minimum [multiplicand|multiplier] larger than maximum.".
 It should also check that the values returned are integers for each parameter.
 If it is not it should print 1 message for each invalid input "[min-multiplicand...max-multiplier] must be an integer.".
 It should check that all 4 parameters exist for each missing parameter it should print "Missing parameter [min-multiplicand ... max-multiplier].".